IVDC-Club-IIT-Indore/readthedocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to IVDC Club's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**IVDC** (Intelligent Vehicle Design and Control) Club is a group of autonomous vehicle enthusiasts of IIT Indore working on cutting-edge research and development of all types of Intelligent Vehicles.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`about-us` section for further information.

 .. note::